MusicPlayerDaemon/MPD/doc/protocol.rst

   be enclosed in parantheses, e.g. :code:`((artist == 'FOO') AND
   (album == 'BAR'))`

-The :command:`find` commands are case sensitive, which :command:`search` and related commands ignore case.
+The :command:`find` commands are case sensitive, while :command:`search` and related commands ignore case.

 Prior to MPD 0.21, the syntax looked like this::